metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 {% /diagram %}

-[Each available guard](/core-candy-machine/available-guards) contains its own documentation page and it will tell you whether or not that guard expects Mint Settings to be provided when minting.
+[Each available guard](/core-candy-machine/guards) contains its own documentation page and it will tell you whether or not that guard expects Mint Settings to be provided when minting.

 If you were to only use guards that do not require Mint Settings, you may mint in the same way described by the “Basic Minting” section above.
 Otherwise, you’ll need to provide an additional object attribute containing the Mint Settings of all guards that require them.
 Let’s have a look at what that looks like in practice using our SDKs.

-{% dialect-switcher title="Mint from a Candy Machine with guards" %}
+{% dialect-switcher title="Mint from a Core Candy Machine with guards" %}
 {% dialect title="JavaScript" id="js" %}

 When minting via the Umi library, you may use the `mintArgs` attribute to provide the required **Mint Settings**.

-Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of how many times a wallet minted from the Candy Machine.
+Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of how many times a wallet minted from the Core Candy Machine.

 ```ts
 import {